 Nora Walker Hobbs:

-Do you think it's alright To leave the boy with Cousin Kevin?
-Do you think it's alright?
-There's something 'bout him I Don't really like.
-Do you think it's alright?
+Do you think it's alright / To leave the boy with Uncle Ernie? / Do you think it's alright? / He's had a few too many tonight / Do you think it's alright?

 See more »

 In the UK PAL DVD version, during the "Uncle Ernie" scene, the final cut (or intended directors version) has a green filter effect throughout the entire scene.
 In the American version, the green filter effect is not present which means this effect was added at some point during post production.
 See more »

 It's been interesting reading all the reviews here for this movie.
 It seems you either love or hate "Tommy".
 I find it odd that you could completely hate a movie with the music of "Tommy".
 If you love the songs there has to be something about it then right?